Chevrolet C/K (first generation): Utility vehicles

 The first-generation C/K formed the basis of the fifth-generation Chevrolet Suburban/GMC Carryall.
 Competing against the International Travelall and the Jeep Wagoneer, the Suburban became a Chevrolet nameplate (as GMC adopted the Carryall nameplate).
 Sharing the mechanical upgrades of the C/K truck chassis, the Suburban received factory fitment of four-wheel drive, independent front suspension on rear-wheel drive "C" models, and continued to share body and mechanical commonality with its pickup counterpart.

 While marketed solely as a two-door utility wagon, the Suburban was offered in 1/2-ton 10-series and 3/4-ton 20-series; a 1-ton C30 Suburban panel van was offered as an option (alongside the Chevrolet Van).

 From 1964 to 1988, the Chevrolet Veraneio was produced by GM Brazil as a five-door truck-based wagon.
-Derived from the C-14 pickup (itself, loosely based on the first-generation C/K, sharing an instrument panel and other components), the Veraneio received a full set of doors two generations before its American Suburban counterpart (the latter, in 1973).
+Derived from the C-14 pickup (itself, loosely based on the first-generation C/K, sharing an instrument panel and other components), the Veraneio featured a 5-door layout two generations before its American Suburban counterpart (the latter, in 1973).